-Focaccia is a flattish rustic bread with an open, irregular crumb structure.
+Focaccia is a flattish rustic Italian bread with an open, irregular crumb structure.
 I love focaccia when it’s moist and chewy without being too oily, when it’s kept simple, with an emphasis on fresh herbs and olive oil flavours.

 Focaccia dough is fairly wet and sticky, but the addition of olive oil means it’s still pliable, soft and easy to work with.
 Additionally, I’ve added a bit of semolina and rye flour to give the bread more character.